pulkundwarp/Suicide_Rate_Analysis/README.md

 # PROJECT DESCRIPTION

-From growing up in the heart of Silicon Valley, I have always wondered what was the factors that play a role in Suicide.
-There have been a plethora of suicide clusters from my High School in Palo Alto.
+As a student who has tackled depression and reading news about suicides all over the world, I have always wondered what factors play a role in suicide.
 This project seeks to explore the underlying factors.
 We will use a sample of 44,000 gather data from 141 different Countries, between the 80's to 2016.
-We would like to make a Machine Learning algorithm where we can train our AI to learn & improve from experience.
-Thus, we would want to predict the amount of suicides numbers in a certain demographic.

  # OVERVIEW